How to Improve Dental Health in Dogs

 Home Dental Care Routine

-• Diet: Nutrition plays a vital role in maintaining your dog’s dental health.
+- Diet: Nutrition plays a vital role in maintaining your dog’s dental health.
 A well-balanced diet rich in essential nutrients supports overall gum health and strengthens teeth.
-Foods containing ingredients like omega-3 fatty acids, antioxidants, probiotics and vitamins can help reduce inflammation and support the immune system, which in turn helps fight off bacteria that cause plaque and tartar buildup.
+Foods containing ingredients like omega-3 fatty acids, antioxidants, probiotics and vitamins can help reduce inflammation and support the immune system.
+This in turn helps fight off bacteria that cause plaque and tartar buildup.
 Giving your dog raw bones to chew on occasionally can also help manage plaque buildup.
 Adding yoghurt or kefir to their meals also improves oral health by introducing beneficial bacteria.

 It is not advisable to scrape a dog’s teeth to remove tartar or plaque yourself, as this can damage the tooth enamel.